Exam SRM Sample Questions, Free and Interactive

 Three concrete reasons specific to SRM:

-The 66-item set is too small to drill repeatedly without memorizing the answers.
-Once you have seen each item once, the calibration value drops sharply.
+The 66-item set is too small to drill on repeat without memorizing the answers.
+Once you've seen each item once, the calibration value drops fast.

-The exam style rewards conceptual understanding far more than pattern-matching.
-Reading ISLR (the canonical SRM textbook, available free from its authors at statlearning.com) is a much better use of time than re-drilling 66 sample items.
+The exam rewards conceptual understanding far more than pattern-matching.
+Reading ISLR (the canonical SRM textbook, free from its authors at statlearning.com) is a much better use of your hours than re-drilling 66 sample items.

-The SRM live exam pacing is more forgiving than P/FM.
-You have time to think, which means raw practice volume matters less than for the calculator-heavy exams.
+SRM pacing is more forgiving than P/FM.
+You have time to think, which means raw practice volume matters less than it does on the calculator-heavy exams.

 Save all 66 SRM samples for the final two weeks.
 Take them in a single 100-minute timed block (live exam pacing).
-If you score 70 percent or higher, you are ready.
-If below 60, schedule another week of topic review before sitting.
+Score 70 percent or higher and you're ready.
+Below 60, schedule another week of topic review before sitting.

 Three Tactics for the 66 Items

 Read ISLR first, work samples second.
-ISLR (An Introduction to Statistical Learning, James/Witten/Hastie/Tibshirani) is the conceptual foundation that the SOA samples assume you have.
-Read chapters 3 through 10 before touching the sample set.
-Samples without ISLR foundation produce frustration rather than learning.
+ISLR (An Introduction to Statistical Learning, James/Witten/Hastie/Tibshirani) is the conceptual foundation the SOA samples assume you already have.
+Read chapters 3 through 10 before you touch the sample set.
+Samples without the ISLR base produce frustration, not learning.

 Write the model-selection reasoning before checking the solution.
-SRM rewards "which model is appropriate" reasoning.
+SRM rewards "which model fits" reasoning.
 When you work a sample item, write down (on scratch paper or in a note) why you chose the model you chose.
 Then check the worked solution.
-Self-grade on the reasoning quality, not just the multiple-choice answer.
+Self-grade on the reasoning, not just the letter you picked.

 Focus on GLM link functions specifically.
-Of the 20 GLM items, roughly half hinge on identifying the appropriate link function (logit for binary, log for Poisson, identity for continuous-positive with constant variance).
-Mastery here disproportionately translates to live-exam points.
+Of the 20 GLM items, roughly half hinge on identifying the right link function (logit for binary, log for Poisson, identity for continuous-positive with constant variance).
+Mastery here translates to live-exam points out of proportion to the study time.

 What the Samples Don't Cover Well